Everest Base Camp Trek

 Trek to Tengboche (3,860m) - 5 hrs walk

-Tengboche Monastery
+Tengboche

-The track then follows through the pine forests and after we cross the prayer flags festooned bridge over Dudh Kosi River, we reach Phunki Tenga, a small settlement with a couple of teahouses and a small army post amidst the alpine woods.
+The track then follows through the pine forests, and after we cross the prayer flags festooned bridge over Dudh Kosi River, we reach Phunki Tenga, a small settlement with a couple of teahouses and a small army post amidst the alpine woods.

-Tengboche is a great place for close up views of Ama-Dablam, Nuptse, and Everest and it has the biggest Buddhist Monastery all over in the Khumbu region.
+Tengboche is a great place for close up views of Ama-Dablam, Nuptse, and Everest, and it has the biggest Buddhist Monastery all over in the Khumbu region.
 Overnight stay at the lodge in Tengboche.

 Walking Distance: